Plan Review for Wells

 - Samples must be collected from the well and analyzed for the water quality parameters required by the MDH.

 - Wells not previously used as public water supply wells may be allowed to be converted to community water supply wells only if the wells meet the requirements of Minnesota Rules, chapter 4725.

 Do well rehabilitation projects require a plan review?

 Projects proposing the rehabilitation of wells are only required to be submitted for review if they involve significant modifications to the existing well, such as the installation of new casing or changing the depth of the well.

 What if a proposed well cannot meet the requirements of Minnesota Rules, chapter 4725?

-A Variance Request Application (PDF: 124.28KB/3 pages) must be completed and submitted to the MDH Section of Well Management.
+A Variance Request Application (PDF) must be completed and submitted to the MDH Section of Well Management.
 The variance must be reviewed and approved by the MDH prior to the construction of the well.